timsneath/dart_console/README.md

 ## Usage

 This package uses [FFI][FFI], which is itself still in development.
-In original versions, I wrapped the underlying system calls I need from `stdlib` into a single C file (`termlib.c`), which was then wrapped with a Dart file (`termlib.dart`).
-Now the package calls into the stdlib library directly.

-This is only successfully tested on macOS; there are known problems on Linux, and the equivalent system calls on Windows are not yet implemented.
+This is successfully tested on macOS; there are known problems on Linux, and the equivalent system calls on Windows are not yet implemented.

 A simple usage example for the `dart_console` package:
 ```dart
 import 'package:dart_console/dart_console.dart';